Board of Directors

-Prior to NEA, Forest was Senior Vice President of R&D and Chief Technology Officer of Silicon Graphics Inc. He founded and directed the Western Research Laboratory of Digital Equipment Corporation from 1982-to-1986 before joining SGI.
-He was a Professor of Computer Science and Electrical Engineering at Stanford University from 1971-to-1982.
-He also spent two years at Los Alamos National Laboratory, building an operating system for the original Cray-1 computer and a year and a half at Xerox Palo Alto Research Center as a Principal Scientist doing VLSI research.
-At Stanford, he worked with Andy Bechtolsheim on the SUN workstation project, with Jim Clark on the Geometry Engine project, and with John Hennessy on the MIPS microprocessor project.
+Forest Baskett joined NEA in 1999 as a Venture Partner and became a General Partner in 2004.
+Forest focuses on information and energy technology investments and serves on the Board of Directors for several private and public companies.
+Some of his investments that became public companies are Atheros Communications, Audience, Data Domain, Fusion-io and Tableau Software.
+Prior to NEA, Forest was Senior Vice President of R&D and Chief Technology Officer of Silicon Graphics Inc. He founded and directed the Western Research Laboratory of Digital Equipment Corporation before joining SGI.
+Prior to that, he was a Professor of Computer Science and Electrical Engineering at Stanford University.
 Dr. Baskett received a BA in Mathematics from Rice University, a Ph.D. in Computer Science from the University of Texas at Austin and is a member of the National Academy of Engineering.

-Ron Hoge serves as NEA's representative on the NovaTorque Board of Directors.
-He is currently a Venture Advisor in the energy technology practice at New Enterprise Associates.
+Ron Hoge is currently a Venture Advisor in the energy technology practice at New Enterprise Associates.
 From 1971-to-1999, Ron had a number of global executive roles at Cummins, Onan Corporation, AlliedSignal and MagneTek.
 Since 2000, he has been involved in several venture-backed startups.
 Overall, Ron has led eight businesses on three continents through startup, growth, reorganization and disposition challenges.
 They have varied in size and scope from a $1.5B NYSE manufacturing company to an IT services startup.

 Ron has served on many boards throughout his career.
 He is currently a director at Pinnacle Engine and NovaTorque, Inc. In the non-profit world, he is a board member of Chrysalis LA, on the President’s Advisory Council of ACCION International (the world’s largest microfinance institution) and a Trustee of the EARTH University Foundation.